sorooshm78/cpp/pjsip/README.md

 The PJSUA2 API for non-native code is effectively the same as PJSUA2 C++ API.
 You can peek at the Hello world section to see how these look like.
 However, unlike C++, you cannot access PJSUA-LIB and the underlying C libraries from the scripting language, hence you are limited to what PJSUA2 provides.

 You can use this API if native application development is not available in target platform (such as Android), or if you prefer to develop with non-native code instead of C/C++.

+# Introduction to PJSUA2
+PJSUA2 API is a C++ library on top of PJSUA-LIB API to provide high level API for constructing Session Initiation Protocol (SIP) multimedia user agent applications (a.k.a Voice over IP/VoIP softphones).

+PJSUA2 wraps together the signaling, media, and NAT traversal functionality into easy to use call control API, account management, buddy list management, presence, and instant messaging, along with multimedia features such as local audio and video conferencing, file streaming, local playback, and voice recording, and powerful NAT traversal techniques utilizing STUN, TURN, ICE, and uPnP.

+PJSUA2 provides SWIG interface for generating modules for high level languages such as Java, Python, and C#.
+In the next sections we will learn how to build and use PJSUA2 in these languages.